 “The SWOT analysis will reveal that Harley is weak in the youth, and sports bike markets, providing an opportunity for this competitor to grow.
 So that leaves an opening to target marketing efforts with events and refined ad placements aimed at the newly defined market opportunity.”

 “In this scenario, the client decided to host free kids demo ride days, even offering training wheels on dirt bikes.
-Families can attend, kids get to ride and get their pictures taken which are then posted (with permission of course) on social media.
-Events such as these, drawing them into the sport and cultivating the market even before ready to purchase.”
+Families can attend, kids get to ride, and get their pictures taken, which are then posted (with permission, of course) on social media.
+Events such as these draw them into the sport and cultivate the market even before ready to purchase.”

 Rogers continues: “Long-term marketing goals, such as this example, are almost always set annually.
 Start by assessing your objectives over a long-term period and be sure goals set have a prospect of victory.”